choa-chic/tiger_utils/README.md

 `python -m tiger_utils.tiger_cli`

+For more parallelization (if it gets too high, server will start rejecting requests)

+`python -m tiger_utils.tiger_cli --parallel 16`

+If `--year` was set in discovery above, you must also provide that here:

+`python -m tiger_utils.tiger_cli --year 2021`

 Download data for specific states (e.g., California and Texas):

 `python -m tiger_utils.tiger_cli --year 2025 --states 06 48`